ubccr/genesysv/docs/source/index.rst

 Then under the ``USER DATA`` section, select the ``Enter text`` radio button and copy and paste the modified cloud-init script.
 Alternatively, you can click the ``Upload button`` radio button and upload your saved cloud-config file.
 After inputting the ``USER DATA``, click the next button to proceed to the next step.

-In the third step, called ``3 Security``, you will have to choose a ``Key name`` and ``Security group`` to associate with your instances. create a new key pair if you do not already have one or select a key pair you generated previously .
+In the third step, called ``3 Security``, you will have to choose a ``Key name`` and ``Security group`` to associate with your instances.
+Create a new key pair if you do not already have one or select a key pair you generated previously .
 The key pair is your unique PEM file.
 You will not be using this to log in to your instances, but you need to associate a PEM file with your instances to launch them.
 In the security group, select the Elasticsearch security group that you created previously.
 In the third section from the top, click ``Select advanced options`` to advance to the fourth step, called ``4 Advanced``.
 In this step you will specify the storage volume size.
 Input 50 GB in the ``STORAGE`` section for the Root volume.
 Finally, click ``LAUNCH INSTANCE`` button to launch all three instances.
 It will take couple of minutes for the instances to be ready for use.

 Once the status of your three instances has changed to ``running``, log in to one of your instances by logging in to your terminal and typing ``ssh <IP address of instance>``.
 The IP address of your instances is listed in the ``PUBLIC ADDR`` column here: https://console.ccr-cbls-2.ccr.buffalo.edu/instances?status=running